 While most people use cash or checking accounts to make cryptocurrency purchases, you might be tempted to buy cryptocurrency using a credit card.
 Avoid this temptation.
 It's not a good idea to purchase an investment on a credit card since investments can be extremely volatile, especially ones as unpredictable as cryptocurrencies.

 If you use a credit card to buy a cryptocurrency and the currency's value drops significantly the next day, you could end up owing a lot of money on your credit card.
 Top-rated credit repair companies are working on creating alternative credit scores that look at other factors besides traditional credit history when assessing someone's likelihood of paying back a loan.
 For example, they might base these scores on social media posts or shopping behavior.

 You can earn money in the form of cryptocurrency just like you can with dollars or euros.
-Like anyone who earns income in any currency is obligated to report it for tax purposes, crypto traders must report their income from trading crypto.
+For tax purposes, anyone who makes money in any currency has to report it.
+Crypto traders also have to report their income from trading cryptocurrencies.
 The IRS has made it clear that there are no exceptions here.

 Short-term investments – held for less than a year are taxed at your ordinary-income tax rate.

 Long-term investments – held for longer than a year are taxed at the long-term capital gains rate, which is lower than the ordinary income tax rate.

 Like any other commodity, cryptocurrency is a medium of exchange that requires some form of currency.
 Even though cryptocurrency is still new to the market, it is becoming more and more popular and is quickly becoming an alternative way to pay.

 However, it is still not universally accepted as a form of currency.
 It would help if you were careful when using your credit cards, as there are risks involved with using them to buy cryptocurrency.
 If you are thinking of purchasing crypto, it would be best to pay with cash so that your transaction record is kept private.